BSDExabio/structural_DLFA/scripts/README.md

 * `ec_2_sqlite3.py` -- import the enzyme database into sqlite3 database
 * `sadlsa_2_sqlige3.py` -- import a specific protein SAdLSA run into the sqlite3 database
+* `lookup_protein.py` -- reads a CSV or space delimited file and will add columns for the protein IDs for any specified column of locus tags